Types and categories of project dependencies in Agile

 5 Reasons to Encourage Project Dependency Management

-Nowadays dependency management is critical for controlling and managing the interrelated tasks or processes that are completed to deliver the clients’ requirements.
+Nowadays, dependency management is critical for controlling and managing the interrelated tasks or processes that have to be completed to deliver the clients’ requirements.

 Dependency management functionality in your PM software will assist you to:

 - prioritize tasks, activities, resources, and processes so that the projects get completed in the shortest period with maximum efficiency;